baillieogrady/baillieogrady.com/content/projects/minicaso.md

 thumbnail: '../images/minicaso.jpg'
 ---

-Minicaso is a sleek online store built with WordPress and the WooCommerce plugin.
-The client insisted on having a very minimal look that only displayed the necessities.
-Thus, I stuck with a professional black and white theme with the occasional splash of blue.
-Also, I used the Roots sage starter theme to reduce the development time, so I could focus more on optimisation.
+Minicaso is a minimal e-commerce store I designed and developed from scratch.
+The client insisted on simplicty so I stuck to a black and white color palette with the occasional splash of blue.
+This bespoke WordPress theme was built with [Sage](https://roots.io/sage/) and ACF Pro.